rmw1023/rmw1023/README.md

 - 👋 Hi, I’m @rmw1023
 - 👀 I’m interested in AI and Software developing
-- 🌱 I’m currently learning Python and Machine language
+- 🌱 I’m currently learning Python, Powershell and MySQL.
 - 💞️ I’m looking to collaborate on any projects for teaching AI so that I can learn by doing.
 - 📫 How to reach me laconiconly@gmail.com
 - 😄 Pronouns: He, Him